Goalpost-gg/goalpost-base/README.md

 [BackEnd Repository (restricted access)](https://github.com/goalpost-gg/goalpost-backend)

-> Please reach out to us on telegram (https://t.me/irwynks) or on discord (https://discord.gg/goalpost) should you have any issues accessing the GOALPOST repositories.
+> Please reach out to us on telegram or on discord should you have any issues accessing or questions about the GOALPOST repositories.

-## A brief history

-### Building through the bear

-GOALPOST.gg started off as Bulls vs. Bears, in large part the brainchild of Niko, founder of Savage Labs Ltd. Bulls vs. Bears remained in alpha for most of the bear market in early 2023, during which a tight knit community formed around the game.

 ## Motivation